 The £5 note features Winston Churchill, one of the greatest statesmen of all time, and the only Prime Minister to win the 'Nobel Prize for Literature'.
 The images on the back of the note show a view of Westminster, home of the UK government, and the Elizabeth Tower (containing the bell 'Big Ben') from London’s South Bank, looking across Westminster Bridge.

 The £10 note features the distinguished author Jane Austen.
 Books by her included 'Pride and Prejudice', 'Sense and Sensibility', 'Mansfield Park', 'Northanger Abbey' and 'Emma'.
 When it was released in 2016, an artist produced a few notes with a microdrawing of an inscription by Jane Austen on it?
 The words were, "I hope I never ridicule what is wise or good."
 These five notes were said to be worth £50,000 each, if you were lucky enough to find one.

-The mathematician, computer scientist and 'Enigma Code' breaker Alan Turing will feature on the new £50 polymer note, which will be released later this year.
+The mathematician, computer scientist and 'Enigma Code' breaker Alan Turing features on the new £50 polymer note.
 He was chosen following a national poll and is recognised not only for his Second World War heroism, but also for the fact that he was a gay man living in a time of prejudice and discrimination, who was chemically castrated as an alternative to prison and died at the age of 41 after taking cyanide.